Skip to content

 Time, cost, and risk—before and after the platform

-Without a platform, AI initiatives tend to behave like bespoke projects.
-Each one starts with a fresh architecture discussion, a new vendor mix, and a learning curve that is paid for again and again.
-Delivery dates slip, scope narrows, and post-launch support is often an afterthought.
+Without a platform, AI initiatives behave like bespoke projects.
+Each one starts with new architecture, vendors, and learning curves that are paid for again and again.
+Timelines stretch, scope narrows, and post-launch support is often an afterthought.

 Without a Platform